6: Iteration#

 Infinite loops#

-Remember that with indefinite loops, we need the stopping condition to be False at some point.
-Or at least, give the loop a way to exit / break.
+Remember that with indefinite loops, the while condition must eventually become False, or the loop needs another way to exit (like break).
 Otherwise, it will go forever!
-A common error is to forget to include any block of code in the body (block) of the loop that modifies the stopping condition or provides a break condition.
+A common error is to forget to include code in the body of the loop that changes something the condition depends on.

 5